Is this App Evidence-Based?

 More recent work has shown us that using SFA with action words is an effective way to help clients master targeted verbs (Wambaugh, 2014).

-Tactus Therapy is therefore developing action-appropriate cues for more than 100 verbs, for future inclusion in Naming Therapy.
-These cues will encourage clients with aphasia to use semantic feature analysis to retrieve action words as well.
+Tactus Therapy developed action-appropriate cues for more than 100 verbs and put them in Naming Therapy.
+These cues encourage clients with aphasia to use semantic feature analysis to retrieve action words as well.

 Analyzing Sounds to Help Word Finding